 Hi-maize resistant starch is a great low inflammatory substitute if you are sensitive to legumes or phytic acid.
 In addition, you can use cooled russet and Japanese or purple sweet potatoes (my favorite).

-Canned legumes from BPA-free containers are also good, as long as your not sensitive.
+Canned legumes from BPA-free containers are also good, as long as you’re not sensitive to them.
 I love the taste of prepared chickpeas and they provide quite a bit of RS, based on my subjective experience.

 For a clinical dosage, you should have greater than 20 grams a day.
-With 3 green bananas (5 grams each), and most of your other calories from rice, lentils, and potatoes you should be getting more than 30 grams of RS in total.
+With three green bananas (5 grams each), and most of your other calories from rice, lentils, and potatoes, you should be getting more than 30 grams of RS in total.

 Note that if you have a carb intolerance I would recommend limiting the potato content to a serving a day.

 If you get fatigued after carbs, I would limit grain starches to two servings a day.

 Use Hi-maize and Waxy Maize as your main starch sources if you feel you are getting inflammation (experienced as fatigue) from plant-based starches (in essence, all starches).

 When I say something should be soaked, let it sit in water for 24 hours before you cook it and dump the water.
 Then cook it.

 If you have autoimmune or chronic inflammatory issues, you want to increase animal consumption.
 If you are worried about cancer or heart disease you want to decrease animal consumption, but you still want to include animal foods.
 I don’t recommend vegan or vegetarian diets.
 Chicken is the safest animal food for food sensitivities and fish is the best food for heart health.
 I recommend: